Spiky-73/BetterInventory/README.md

 ### Item Search
 - `Favorite Recipes`: Allows you to favorite or blacklist recipes
 - `Craft in Guide Menu`: Allow you to craft items when talking to the guide and toggle between "All Recipes" and "Available Recipes"
-- `Guide Tile`: Adds a second slot next to the guide item to filter by crafting station or condition
+- `Filter by Crafting Station`: Adds a second slot next to the guide item to filter by crafting station or condition
 - `More recipes`: Adds recipes crafting the item to the guide results
-- `Craft Tiles and Conditions`: Overhauls the way crafting station and conditions of recipes are displayed
+- `Overhauled Conditions Display`: Overhauls the way crafting station and conditions of recipes are displayed
 - `Show Treasure Bag Content`: Displays items dropped by Treasure Bags in the Bestiary
 - `Minimum Displayed Info`: Force the minimal displayed information for Bestiary entries
 - `Override Unlock Filter`: Replace the Bestiary filter "If Unlocked" with "Not Full Unlocked"
-- `Search Item` Quickly open the recipe list or the Bestiary, search recipes using a material or NPCs dropping an item with a simple keybind
-- `Search History`: Search the previously searched entry
 - `Unknown Entity Display`: Change how unknown items, recipes or NPCs are displayed
+- `Quick Search` Quickly search recipes or NPC drops and navigate between those menus

 ## Changelog

+### v0.6
+- Renamed Smart Pickup to Previous Slot
+- Grouped pickup related features in Smart Pickup
+- Added Hotbar Slots Last in Smart Pickup
+- Added Upgrade Items in Smart Pickup
+- Added more options to Previous Slot's item display
+- Added Spy's Infinite Consumables Requirement to Craft Stack
+- Remade Quick List and Search Item
+- Improved Quick Move under the hood
+- Updated dependencies
+- Fixed a bug with Previous Slot

 ### v0.5.1.3
 - Fixed SmartConsumption not consuming mouse item